nextflow-io/nextflow/docs/ignite.rst

 Pipeline execution
 -----------------------

-The pipeline should be launched in a `head` node i.e. a cluster node where the Nextflow node daemon is **not** running.
+The pipeline execution needs to be launched in a `head` node i.e. a cluster node where the Nextflow node daemon is **not** running.
 In order to execute your pipeline in the Ignite cluster you will need to use the Ignite executor, as shown below::

    nextflow run <your pipeline> -process.executor ignite